senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-windows.md

    G2Snapshot.py -o /tmp/senzing-my-demo-2-1 -a
    ```

+   *Note:* When pasting the command, make sure to remove any extra characters.

 1. In the
    [web browser based Xterm](http://localhost:8260/xterm),
    explore the data by running the following block of code::